klarna/klarna-on-demand-ios/doc/integration.md

 #import "KIARegistrationViewController.h"
 ```

-Then, assuming the button's touch handler is called `onRegisterPressed`, set it up thusly:
+Then, assuming the button's touch handler is called `onRegisterPressed`, set it up like this:

 ```objective-c
 - (IBAction)onRegisterPressed:(id)sender {